ckbx-cakebox/labanotator-shape-library-inspector/README.md

 ## Features

+- Shape Library Inspector (ShapeLibraryInspector.pyw)
   - shape tree inspection
   - direct property edit
   - multilingual property edit (if the properties are defined as i18n text)
+- Shape Library Editor (ShapeLibraryEditor.pyw)
+  - change shape list order
+  - copy shapes from other shape library file

-Warning: *editing might be unsafe* (it may occur some unfamiliar error messages, or unstable behaviors of the application).
+Warning: *editing with the inspector might be unsafe* (it may occur some unfamiliar error messages, or unstable behaviors of the application).

 Some properties are marked as "reserved"; those functionalities are unknown.